Excavator used to raze Crooked House pub ‘was hired before the fire’

 “They are not very nice.
 We’ve had a lot of people ringing the phone and putting it down again.”

-The hire customer involved had an account, was paying weekly and always paid the bills, Mr Thomas said.
+The hire customer involved had an account, paid up weekly and always paid the bills, Thomas said.

 The Independent has been unable to contact the couple, and the company has not responded to our calls and emails.